Margaret Ashmun

 Margaret Eliza Ashmun (July 10, 1875 – March 15, 1940) was an American writer from Rural, Wisconsin.
+She authored more than 18 novels for both adults and young readers, especially girls.
+Her writings also include poems and short stories.
 She trained as a teacher and taught for a few years then concentrated on her writing.
 She edited collections of short stories and writing textbooks, and wrote dozens of poems, essays, and stories that were published in the popular magazines and newspapers of her day.
-She was the author of more than 18 novels for both adults and young readers, especially girls.

-Life
+Early life

 Margaret Ashmun was born in Rural, Waupaca County, Wisconsin, the daughter of Claude “Sam” Ashmun and Rachel Jane Smith.
 Jehudi Ashmun was Margaret's great uncle.
-Margaret was a graduate of Stevens Point College and received her bachelor's degree at the University of Wisconsin, Madison, in 1904 and her M.A. in 1908.
+Margaret was a graduate of Stevens Point College and received her bachelor's degree at the University of Wisconsin in Madison in 1904, and her M.A. in 1908.
 She was the head of the English Department at Stout Institute, Menomonie, Wisconsin, 1904–06, and a member of the Department of English at the University of Wisconsin 1907-12.

+Travels

 In 1912 she went to New York City to concentrate on her writing.
 Besides New York City, she lived in a number of other locations in the east including Northampton, Massachusetts, and Cos Cob, Connecticut.
-Throughout her life she kept up her home in Rural, spent some winters in Madison, and went abroad several times for considerable periods.
+Throughout her life she kept her home in Rural, spent some winters in Madison, and went abroad several times for considerable periods.

 In 1928 she adopted a little girl, whose death ten years later was a great shock and grief to her.

 Margaret Ashmun died March 15, 1940, at the age of 65 in West Springfield, Massachusetts.